SachiniUresha/StayFinder/README.md

   Import the provided database.sql file into the database.
   Configure Database Connection

    Open the dbconnect.php file in the project folder.
    Update the database credentials (host, username, password, database name).
    Run the Application

    Move the project folder to your web server’s root directory (htdocs for XAMPP).
    Start the server and access the application in your browser.

 Usage

 Students

    Register and log in to your account.
    Search for hostels and apply filters.
    View contact details for listings after registration.

 Property Owners

    Register as a property owner.
    Subscribe to list your hostels on the platform.
    Add, edit, or remove your property listings.

-dmins
+Admins

    Log in using admin credentials.
    Approve or reject hostel listings and monitor user activity.

 Acknowledgments